 - An independent third party, usually an experienced legal practitioner, is appointed to resolve the dispute

 - Both parties provide their evidence to the third party, usually in the form of written submissions with attached documentation as proof

-- The third party then makes a decision which is legally binding on both parties, which is the “Arbitration Award”
+- The third party then makes a decision that is legally binding on both parties, which is the “Arbitration Award”

 Where arbitration takes place:

-The process can be conducted from wherever you are in the world.
-Email will be used to communicate, and video-link will be used to attend hearings remotely.
+The process can be conducted wherever you are in the world.
+An email will be used to communicate, and a video link will be used to attend hearings remotely.

 Because a third party is appointed to resolve the dispute, this provides greater certainty of the costs associated with the process.

 Please note: should Prodigy Finance be successful in a claim against you, we reserve the right to claim the arbitration costs, as well as our legal fees and costs from you.